sntakirutimana72/Test-Strategy-Report/README.md

 - Use **realistic but synthetic** data for user profiles, products, and transactions
 - Include edge cases (e.g., expired cards, out-of-stock items)

+## **Deliverables**

+The testing team will provide a full suite of documentation, including:

+- A detailed test plan
+- Test case repository (manual and automated)
+- Daily and sprint-level execution reports
+- Bug and defect reports
+- Test summary and release sign-off reports
+- Load test analysis and security audit reports